Top 5 ways to prepare for the job hunt

 • Become active in your program's club and expand your reach into industry

-• Attend Career Directions and practice speaking to employers
+• Attend career fair and practice speaking to employers

 • Follow companies you're interested in on social media to familiarize yourself with their values so you can find ways to demonstrate them in your school, work, volunteering, and professional communications